Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 and passed their respective tests.
 When G is done, look into VG assignments and determine if it's easier to implement *before* or *after* code clean-up.
 Before that is definitely adding tests and code for `ScannerWrapper` to preserve the class logic of single responsibility.

+### Fleeting-Notes

+Once again, I'm struck with narcolepsy and now started working at 23:27 on the 14th...
+I feel like the "Day x" for me does not work at all due to this.🙃

+### ScannerWrapper

+Added tests for valid date input `checkIfValidDate`.
+Might change the rest of input validations to reflect a specific assignment if the need is specific it enough, such as date, double/int instead of casting (int) etc.

+All of that is lower prio due to not being related to assignment as a whole, back to `MenuHandler`!

+### MenuHandler

+I'll have to restructure the menu slightly to accommodate `showUserInfo()` within the main menu.
+Multiple tests will most likely fail due to mocking of menu choices changing.